ayako02/vscode-sodagreen-night-theme/README.md

 Give me stars 🌟🌟🌟🌟🌟 if you like the theme! :D <3
 Your encouragement is always my motivation!

+#### The Light Sodagreen

+There's a light version of this theme!
+Here's the official link for it: [Sodagreen Theme](https://marketplace.visualstudio.com/items?itemName=ayakoSky.sodagreen-theme)
+Feel free to search `Sodagreen Theme` and download it from the marketplace.

 **Happy coding!
 Cheers!**